awstringer1/elgm-paper-code/README.md

 # Code for Fast, Scalable Approximations to Posterior Distributions in Extended Latent Gaussian Models

+*Note: this README corresponds to the most current revision of the paper.
+It does not exactly match what's on arXiv.*

 This README describes the code files in this repository which replicate the examples from the manuscript *Fast, Scalable Approximations to Posterior Distributions in Extended Latent Gaussian Models* (arXiv).

 All examples make use of the `aghq` package for approximate Bayesian inference using adaptive Gauss-Hermite quadrature, which is on `CRAN` ([github](https://github.com/awstringer1/aghq/), [arXiv](https://arxiv.org/abs/2101.04468)).